neilslater/games_dice/README.md

 ## Special Note on Versions Prior to 1.0.0

 The author is using this code as an exercise in gem "best practice".
-As such, the gem will have a deliberately limited set of functionality prior to version 1.0.0, and there should be many small release increments before then.
+As such, the gem will have a limited set of functionality prior to version 1.0.0, and there should be many small release increments before then.

 ## Installation